iYadavVaibhav/stem/docs/2-Data-Engineering/apache-spark.md

 - Local Mode
   - local on single machine. without a cluster, is on a single thread.
-  - eg, just install py package pyspark and you can build a sparksession and play with it. eg <https://gist.github.com/iYadavVaibhav/2f282e8fc34488ba150542033c9f2c82>
+  - eg, just install py package pyspark and you can build a `SparkSession` and play with it. eg <https://gist.github.com/iYadavVaibhav/2f282e8fc34488ba150542033c9f2c82>

 ## Databricks